 Worth getting out of bed for

 There’s not a huge amount to do at the hotel itself, mostly because the owners wanted to preserve the palazzo’s historic character and grand proportions.
 Guests come for the grandeur, peaceful atmosphere and modern art collection, which includes museum-quality sculptures.
 The concierge will happily take you on a tour of the building or arrange experiences like private dining with a personal chef.
 Beyond the hotel, the historic centre awaits.
 Lecce’s one-time mania for Baroque architecture certainly left its mark, earning it the nickname ‘the Florence of the south’.
 Many public buildings have lavishly decorated facades – highlights include the Basilica di Santa Croce, Chiesa di Santa Chiara and the Triumphal Arch.
 Nature, too, has gone to decorous extremes: just take a walk along the beach at Porto Selvaggio Regional Nature Park, a seven-kilometre stretch of green-fringed rocky coastline.
 Sip your way around Salento with the Puglia Wine School, exploring some of the region’s smaller wineries, where the grapes are still harvested by hand.
 For first-rate seafood and fine sandy beaches, spend a day in nearby Gallipoli or Otranto.
+Talk to the hotel's valet team for the best driving routes and sights to see further afield.

-There’s no restaurant at the hotel, so you’ll need to eat out for lunch and dinner.
 For excellent pizza and pasta, try Torre di Merlino, which has arched stone ceilings and a shady terrace overlooking attractive Baroque buildings.
 The dining room at Trattoria Le Zie may look a bit like your grandmother’s sitting room, but this family-run restaurant is known for serving some of the best Puglian cuisine in the city.
 The staff are all women – le zie means aunt, after all – and are more than happy to guide you towards a few of their favourites on the menu.
 Switch things up with dinner at Nazionale, a modern, moodily-lit restaurant decorated in dark hues.
 Start with a cocktail at the sleek bar before tucking into their refined, mod-Puglian cuisine.

 Having garnered rave reviews ever since it opened, hip cocktail bar Quanto Basta is widely regarded as the best in town.
 Owner Diego and his team are excellent hosts and first-rate mixologists, so if you can’t decide which of their creations to go for, let them pick for you – you won’t be disappointed.